Recognition of Foreign Public Certificates

 - testimonials, excerpts from the commercial register or similar documents.

-Two common procedures for the certification of such documents are legalization and the apostille.
+Two common procedures for the certification of such documents are legalisation and the apostille.

-More detailed information on the legalization procedure can be obtained from the German mission abroad responsible for the area in which the document was issued.
+More detailed information on the legalisation procedure can be obtained from the German mission abroad responsible for the area in which the document was issued.

 Hague apostille